rstgroup/json-api-php/README.md

 ]}
 ```

-As You can see there are new fields in result: `links` in every post entity.<br/>
+As you can see, new fields called `links` were added to the result in case of every post entity.
-Field `links` contains short info about author related with concrete post.
-It could be returned in two (three for one-to-many relation type) forms: as id only, and as an object (by default).
-You could change that by:
+Field `links` contains short info about author related to a particular post.
+It could be returned in two (three for one-to-many relation type) forms: either as an id or as an object.
+The latter takes place by default, in order to change this behaviour you need to call:

 ```php
 $writer->setLinkForm(Writer::AS_ID);
 ```
-causing
+The result will be:
 ```json
 {"posts": [
     {